zencart/documentation/content/dev/code/Modules/shipping_modules.md

 Procedurally, all configuration options for a shipping module names `myshipping` should be named `MODULE_SHIPPING_`MYSHIPPING`_*`, as should all language constants for the module, to ensure uniqueness of those constants.

 ### Troubleshooting
-Since the admin-level processing by *Modules > Shipping* loads all `.php` modules present in the `/includes/modules/shipping` folder, make sure that any backup files in that directory have the `.php` extension are renamed (use `.php.bak` or `.php~`), or errors will result during the admin loading.
+Since the admin-level processing by *Modules > Shipping* loads all `.php` modules present in the `/includes/modules/shipping` folder, make sure that any backup files in that directory have the `.php` extension changed, e.g. `.php~` or `.php.old`, or errors will result during the admin loading.